 INVENTORY TAX EXEMPTIONS (FREEPORT)

+Greene County has a voter approved Level 1 Freeport tax exemption for tangible personal property owned by businesses at 100% of inventory value.
 In most states, business and industry are subject to ad valorem taxes on real property (land, building) and tangible personal property (inventory of raw materials, work in progress, and inventory of completed products).
 In Georgia, local communities have been granted the authority to provide a tangible personal property tax reduction or exemption if approved by the voters in a local referendum.
-There are three classes of goods that may be exempted from taxation.
-The classes to be exempted include the following:
+For more details of the types of inventory covered visit this link: https://dor.georgia.gov/freeport-exemption

 For businesses seeking long-term, low-interest rate financing for the construction or improvements of manufacturing facilities, Industrial Revenue Bonds (IRB), also known as Industrial Development Bonds, or IDBs, are available through the Greene County Development Authority.
 IDB financing offers long- term, low-payment financing, with term matched to the useful life of the assets financed.
 We would be happy to discuss this option should there be interest.